 Over our week on the mainland in Indonesia’s East Kalimantan state, we saw few tourists and few glimpses of the rapidly disappearing rainforests of “old” Borneo – hornbills, proboscis monkeys, and Dayak totems.

 But what fascinated us was the vivid “new” Borneo – one in which nearly every Muslim villager smiles and waves to the Americans passing by.
-(Can you imagine the reception a boat of hijab-clad Muslims would receive after taking a boat up a river into the wilds of America?
-Sadly, I can.)
+(Can you imagine the reception a boat of hijab-clad Muslims would receive after taking a boat up a river into the wilds of America?)

 To enjoy a trip to Borneo, you need to forget everything you think you know about the world’s third largest island.
 You’ll photograph epic riverfront villages, not rainforests, meet friendly locals, not headhunters, and be serenaded by tape recordings, not birds.

-We had landed two days prior in Balikpapan, the bustling capital of East Kalimantan and a pleasant, gleaming business center.
+We had landed two days prior in Balikpapan, the bustling capital of East Kalimantan and a pleasant, gleaming business center that will replace Jakarta as the nation’s capital in the next decade.
 Indonesia’s Kalimantan states on Borneo are a bit like the American midwest – a large expanse of land and natural resources to power the rest of the country.
 The rainforest is rapidly being cut down to plant palm oil plantations (largely due to U.S. policies) and gather the coal that lays near the surface.

 Like all rivers in Borneo, the storied and mighty Mahakam is the lifeblood and main transportation artery for the area, moving people and goods to tiny and huge towns throughout the state.
 The river that used to carry intrepid explorers, traders, and more recently, tourists, into the heart of Borneo to study the rainforest and Dayak life now serves as a highway for unbelievably giant barges loaded down with logs or coal heading to the port in Samarinda.

 These barges and an almost unbroken line of towns were all we saw during our first afternoon on the houseboat.
 “Just wait!”
-I had said to Pearl.
+I had said to my daughter.
 “Tomorrow morning we will wake up in the jungle.”
 I had been mistaken.

 Our houseboat home for four days was tricked out for tourists – spotlessly clean with a friendly crew and darling grandma cook.
 Our eating and sleeping quarters were huge – the whole boat was huge – and we felt like a rajah’s entourage until we saw an older German couple the next day who actually had booked the “rajah” houseboat.
 I think their deck hands had uniforms and their chairs were not made of plastic.